-Do not overfill the fuel tank.
+WARNING: Do not overfill the fuel tank.
 The pressure in an overfilled tank may cause leakage and lead to fuel spray and fire.

-The fuel system may be under pressure.
+WARNING: The fuel system may be under pressure.
 If the fuel filler cap is venting vapor or if you hear a hissing sound, wait until it stops before completely removing the fuel filler cap.
 Otherwise, fuel may spray out and injure you or others.

-If you do not use the proper fuel filler cap, excessive vacuum in the fuel tank may damage the fuel system or cause the fuel cap to disengage in a collision, which may result in possible personal injury.
+WARNING: If you do not use the proper fuel filler cap, excessive vacuum in the fuel tank may damage the fuel system or cause the fuel cap to disengage in a collision, which may result in serious personal injury.

-Automotive fuels can cause serious injury or death if misused or mishandled.
+WARNING: Automotive fuels can cause serious injury or death if misused or mishandled.

-Gasoline may contain benzene, which is a cancer-causing agent.
+WARNING: Fuel ethanol and gasoline may contain benzene, which is a cancer-causing agent.